Will composite licences take off in India?

 There’s undoubtedly a lot of excitement around the concept, but who will take the plunge?
 It’s for shareholders and the boards of companies to decide, says a CEO of a private life insurer.

 “As a CEO running a life insurance business, covering all aspects of human value under one roof makes sense.
 Underwriting becomes a more efficient process.
-But the call regarding composite licence is not mine to take,” he emphasised.
+But the call regarding composite licence is not mine to take,” the CEO of a private insurer emphasised.
 “Some companies may play safe and wait and watch.
 This is going to depend on the business strategy of every company and the group,” said another insurance industry official.

 On the contrary, Tapan Singhel, MD & CEO, Bajaj Allianz General Insurance, says: “It might be a welcome move as it will help organisations synergize for better, more complete product offerings to customers, and will possibly lead to better management of expenses as well.”
 That said, the debate is largely among the established players.
 For players like Reliance Industries, which made a Diwali announcement about its financial services foray, composite insurance licence may just be the right framework to be adopted.